FAQ - Updated Feb 17, 2021

 First off, thank you so much for your interest in Stumpcraft Puzzles!

-During this holiday season we are working diligently to deliver as many puzzles into the hands of our valued customers as possible.
+During this past holiday season we worked diligently to deliver as many puzzles into the hands of our valued customers as possible.
 As a small, family-run business we take pride in every puzzle we make, ensuring the highest quality we can.
 As you can imagine, this takes time and we ask for your continued patience.

 As demand for our puzzles now exceeds our capacity to make them, our focus is on getting as many puzzles out the door as possible.
-Nevertheless we expect to disappoint many of our existing and new fans this year, in not being able to accommodate their holiday gift giving wishes.
+Nevertheless we expect to disappoint many of our existing and new fans in the early months of 2021, in not being able to accommodate your personal gift giving wishes.
 Frustrating no doubt!
 We readily admit it doesn't feel awesome from our perspective either.

-The next 3 weeks will be busy in Santa's workshop.
 In an effort to reduce distractions and focus on puzzle production, we've temporarily disabled our website chat function as we felt we couldn't respond in a timely, adequate manner.
+We have also paused webstore sales while we replenish stock, and focus on scaling up production for 2021.
 If you have a question regarding an existing order, please reply to the invoice email or SMS you received.
 Otherwise, most of your questions should be answered below.

-Thank you for your continued support, and happy holidays!
+Thank you for your continued support.
+Wishing you and yours a healthy and happy 2021.

 A number of your puzzles appear as sold out.
 When will these sold out puzzles be available again?